Awareness & Advocacy

 Donate Life America consistently sees a spike in donor registrations around the Rose Parade.
 The organization uses the float as the centerpiece of a broader New Year's awareness campaign, encouraging Americans to start the year by registering as organ donors.
 Social media amplifies the message, with floragraph photos and rider stories shared millions of times across platforms.

-"The Rose Parade float reaches people who might never think about organ donation otherwise.
-It turns a moment of celebration into a moment of reflection and action." — Donate Life America
+According to Donate Life America, the Rose Parade float reaches people who might never think about organ donation otherwise, turning a moment of celebration into a moment of reflection and action.

 Inspiration for YCOD